OfficeDev/office-js-docs-pr/docs/index.md

 # Office Add-ins documentation

 Use the Office Add-ins platform to build solutions that extend Office applications and interact with content in Office documents.
-With Office Add-ins, you can use familiar web technologies such as HTML, CSS, and JavaScript to build a solution that can run in Office across multiple platforms, including on Windows, Mac, iPad, and in a web browser.
+With Office Add-ins, you can use familiar web technologies such as HTML, CSS, and JavaScript to build solutions that can run in Office on Windows, Mac, iPad, and on the web.

 <h2>Get started</h2>

 <p>New to building Office Add-ins?
-Start by learning basic concepts about the Office Add-ins platform and building Office Add-ins:</p>
+Start by learning about the Office Add-ins platform and building Office Add-ins:</p>

 <ul class="panelContent cardsF cols cols3">
     <li>